-- 1. Data gathered is limited so that it is difficult to gain an accurate picture of the school's needs.
-2. Includes analysis of the student body as a whole or broken up by grade spans and content areas, but not in-depth analysis of data for each student subgroup identified in Section 1111(c)(2) of ESSA. - 3.
+- 1. Data gathered is limited so that it is difficult to gain an accurate picture of the school's needs. - 2.
+Includes analysis of the student body as whole or broken up by grade spans and content areas, but not in-depth analysis of data for each student subgroup identified in 1111(c)(2). - 3.
 Examines student deficits. - 4.
-School administrators have not clearly and transparently identified and communicated the school's priorities.

-5. Evidence does not show that the school's Title I Schoolwide Plan and cycle of continuous improvement have improved outcomes for students.
+School administrators have not clearly and transparently identified and communicated the school's priorities. - 5.
+Evidence does not show that the school's Title I schoolwide plan and cycle of continuous improvement has improved outcomes for students.

-Addressing the above expectations, describe the outcomes of the school's Comprehensive Needs Assessment, as well as a description of the data sources used in the process.
-The results should include detailed analysis of all student subgroups; an examination of student, teacher, school and community strengths and needs; and a summary of priorities that will be addressed in the Title I Schoolwide Plan.
+Addressing the above expectations, describe the outcomes of the school's comprehensive needs assessment, as well as a description of the data sources used in the process.
+The results should include detailed analysis of all student subgroups; an examination of student, teacher, school and community strengths and needs; and a summary of priorities that will be addressed in the schoolwide plan.

-1. Includes a variety of data, including performance (e.g., local and state student assessment data) and non-performance student data (e.g., student attendance), and process data about the schools system (e.g., diagnostic review) and perception data, gathered from several sources.
+1. Includes a variety of data, including performance (e.g., local and state student assessment data) and non-performance student data (e.g., student attendance), and process data about the school system (e.g., diagnostic review) and perception data, gathered from several sources.